AchrafKassioui/Learning-SpriteKit/README.md

 *5 March 2024*

+For single touch handling, here is a basic setup:

 ```swift
 override func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?) {
     // safety precaution to make sure there was a touch event captured